Sitefinity/sitefinity-aspnetcore-mvc-samples/src/localization/README.md

 # Localization

 This project serves the purpose of providing an example of how localization can be used in .Net Core projects.
 The project is based on the start template sample found in this repository.
+More info on localization can be found in [this article](https://www.progress.com/documentation/sitefinity-cms/localization-net-core).

 ## How it works